StringerMus/django-film-club/README.md

 The field will allow a user to type '.' and 'e'.
 I have tried solving this with adding the 'min' and 'max' values in the form but this still does not seem to work.
 I have tried trouble shooting online but could not have a solution for it.

 However bugs will not appear when the form is submitted;
 * Can submit with ‘.’
-But the ‘.’.
-The form does not seem to recognise the value as does not appear on the films details.
+But the form does not seem to recognise the value as does not appear on the films details.
-* Can type ‘e’ but will not allow admin to submit and highlight the error in the field.
+* Can type ‘e’ but will not allow admin to submit and highlights the error in the field for admin to correct.

+## Deployment

 ## Lessons Learned
 Not enough user stories

+## Technologies Used

+## Credits